12 Signs of Generational Trauma You May Still Be Carrying

 • chronic stress activation

-• difficulty calming after conflict
+• difficulty settling after conflict

 Silence and Family Secrets